 Dr Tim Peachey, Non-Executive Director

 Tim joined the Trust as a Non-Executive Director in April 2018.
 He qualified as a doctor in 1983 and worked as a consultant anaesthetist.
 Tim has held medical management roles at all levels in a number of acute hospital Trusts including as Medical Director of the Royal free Hospital, and Chief Executive of Barnet and Chase Farm Hospitals.
 Tim has also worked as an Improvement Director helping NHS Trusts and is currently the Deputy Chief Executive of Barts Health NHS Trust in London.

 Inga Kennedy CBE, Non-Executive Director

 Inga joined the Trust on 1 April 2022 as a Non-Executive Director.
 She has had a life-long career in healthcare, combining time in the NHS with service in the Royal Navy.
 Born in Aberdeen, she studied nursing at Queen Margaret College in Edinburgh followed by postgraduate studies in Edinburgh and London.
 A registered nurse, midwife and lecturer, she worked in the National Health Service between 1980 and 1998.
 Having joined the Royal Navy Reserve in 1987, she undertook full-time reserve service between 1998 and 2000 as a senior midwife in the Royal Naval Hospital Gibraltar.
 In 2000, she joined the Queen Alexandra’s Royal Naval Nursing Service (QARNNS).
 After being promoted to Commander in 2005, she served in Afghanistan in 2011 and was made Captain in November of that year.
 She was promoted to Commodore in 2015 and began serving as Inspector General of the Defence Medical Services the same year.
 In 2017, Commodore Kennedy was appointed Head of the Royal Navy Medical Service, a position she relinquished only recently.
 Currently, Inga is still a registered and validated nurse and undertakes a portfolio of work focusing on healthcare.
-She is also a NHS Non-Executive Director with Portsmouth Hospitals University NHS Trust.
+She is a Non-Executive Director with Portsmouth Hospitals University NHS Trust.
 She is also a Trustee of an Independent Hospital in London and Trustee of the White Ensign Association.

 Phil Berrington, Non-Executive Director